mihirlaud/AIMS_ROS/README.md

 It was built for a custom quadrotor platform that uses the Pixhawk 4 Mini as its onboard flight computer.
 The controller is built on the ROS platform, specifically on ROS Melodic in Ubuntu 18.04.
 It can take, as input, a point in 3D space and have the quadrotor navigate to that point using velocity commands and PID control.

-A demonstration of the software running on a simulated drone can be found [here](https://youtu.be/Y0Lm5s196Io).
+A demonstration of the point-to-point movement running on a simulated drone can be found [here](https://youtu.be/Y0Lm5s196Io).
+Another demo of the drone navigating to multiple waypoints can be found [here](https://youtu.be/-N6l_FVbApk).

 ## Installation